DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 ### <a name="grouping-panel-item"></a>GroupingPanelItem

-Describes grouping panel item properties that the GroupingPanel plugin works with
+Describes grouping panel item properties.

-A value of the following shape:
+A value with the following shape:

 Field | Type | Description
 ------|------|------------
-column | [Column](grid.md#column) | Specifies the user column associated with the item draft | boolean | Specifies whether the item should be rendered as preview
+column | [Column](grid.md#column) | Specifies a user column associated with the item draft | boolean | Specifies whether the item should be rendered for the preview

 ### <a name="group-panel-props"></a>GroupPanelProps